 - The on-call plumber carries the company phone or has calls forwarded to their cell

-**Pros:** Human judgment on every call.
+Pros: Human judgment on calls that reach the on-call person.
 The on-call person can assess true urgency.

-Traditional answering services have been the go-to for decades.
-You pay a company to have live operators answer your phone after hours.
+Traditional answering services use live operators to answer your phone after hours.

 How it works: